 What does it mean to be Black and British?
 Can identity be self-defined when it is constantly scrutinised by others?

-This reflective workshop offers a space to explore what it means to navigate dual identities, confront exclusion, and examine how historical legacies continue to shape Black British experiences.
+This reflective workshop offers a space to explore what it means to navigate dual identities and examine how historical legacies continue to shape Black British experiences.

 Tickets Available Via Eventbrite…